jefferywroblewski/fretboard-notes/README.md

 * Guitar Pro displays the content of the MusicXml:
     * Title
     * Sub-title
-    * Tempo is 40 BPM
+    * Tempo will be the GP default because this information is not stored with MusicXml
     * The first measure contains:
         * Time Signature of 6/4
         * Key is C